 Most people have heard of a Will, a Power of Attorney, or a Trust.
 I love the fact that these documents have become common knowledge and household terms but it’s so frustrating when so many people think Estate Planning isn’t necessary for them; estate planning is for other people, like the elderly and the rich!
-For whatever reason, there’s dozens of myths and false information out in cyberspace declaring the do’s and don’ts of Estate Planning, such as who actually needs estate planning and who doesn’t, the cost of preparing estate planning documents, and what to avoid in the process.
+For whatever reason, there are dozens of myths and false information out in cyberspace declaring the dos and don’ts of Estate Planning, such as who actually needs estate planning and who doesn’t, the cost of preparing estate planning documents, and what to avoid in the process.
 Way too many people feel as though estate planning isn’t important until much later in life, or that it’s just entirely not an option for them because of the cost.
 It’s time to set the record straight on 3 of the biggest facets of false information regarding estate planning today.

 Myth #1 – Only The Rich Need Estate Planning

 This is definitely not true!
 While estate planning definitely benefits people with many assets including a large bank account, people from all over the financial spectrum can benefit.
 The biggest group of people who should look into having an estate plan done is parents of minor children.
 With a Will in place, you can designate guardians who will take care of your children if (or when) you are unable to do so anymore.
 As a parent, your children are the most important and precious things in your life.
 It is only natural that you would want to make sure they are protected and cared for if the worst situation were to happen.
 By not designating a guardian, there’s always the possibility of ugly family disputes and confusion.
 Once you complete your Estate Planning, you can breathe a sigh of relief knowing your children will be well taken care of by the guardian of your choosing.
 Additionally, estate planning provides reassurance as you know exactly how your estate will be distributed because it’s exactly the way you decided.
 This provides ease and comfort for your family upon your passing.